 Program Office Staff

 The South Texas Area Health Education Center Program Office provides administrative, fiscal, and programmatic oversight to the five regional Centers.
-Under the leadership of Director Janna Lesser, the aim of the ST-AHEC Program Office so to meet the goals of the Health Resources and Services Administration (HRSA) Model grant.
+Under the leadership of Interim Director Pamela Recto, the aim of the ST-AHEC Program Office is to meet the goals of the Health Resources and Services Administration (HRSA) Model grant.
 The Program Office works with the regional offices to build region-wide network capacity and strengthen academic-community linkages.

 Professor & South Texas AHEC Program Director